localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 Suppose your code is running inside an ECS container that LocalStack has created.

 The LocalStack instance is available at the domain `localhost.localstack.cloud`.
+All subdomains of `localhost.localstack.cloud` also resolve to the LocalStack instance, e.g. API Gateway default URLs.

 <details>
 <summary>For LocalStack versions before 2.3.0</summary>